 Notwithstanding any other agreement or law to the contrary, any eligible businesses that received an approved application from ADECA prior to October 1, 2016, shall continue to receive those exemptions for the period of time specified in those agreements.

-As determined by the Act there are 40 Enterprise Zones throughout Alabama: Barbour, Bibb, Bullock, Butler, Chambers, Cherokee, Chilton, Choctaw, Clarke, Clay, Cleburne, Conecuh, Coosa, Covington, Crenshaw, Escambia, Dale, Dallas, Fayette, Franklin, Geneva, Greene, Hale, Henry, Lamar, Lawrence, Lowndes, Macon, Marengo, Marion, Monroe, Perry, Pickens, Pike, Randolph, Sumter, Tallapoosa, Washington, Wilcox, and Winston counties.
+As determined by the Act there were 45 Enterprise Zones throughout Alabama in 2021: Barbour, Bibb, Bullock, Butler, Chambers, Cherokee, Chilton, Choctaw, Clarke, Clay, Cleburne, Conecuh, Coosa, Covington, Crenshaw, Dale, Dallas, Escambia, Etowah, Fayette, Franklin, Geneva, Greene, Hale, Henry, Jackson, Lamar, Lawrence, Lowndes, Macon, Marengo, Marion, Monroe, Perry, Pickens, Pike, Randolph, Russell, Sumter, Talladega, Tallapoosa, Walker, Washington, Wilcox, and Winston counties.

 Section 5 of the Alabama Enterprise Zone Program offers the following tax incentives: